GeunjeLEE/imagepullsecrets-manager/README.md

 - helm

 ## How to use?
-imagepullsecrets-manager are deployed using helm.<br>
+imagepullsecrets-manager is deployed using helm.<br>
-imagepullsecrets-manager automatically creates and manages secrets by referring to the `config(in helm value)`.
+it automatically creates and manages secrets by referring to the `config(in helm value)`.

 ### 1. configure